aleuchte/awim_calc/README.md

             hexa_prefix = 'h'                      -- Prefix for hexadecimal numbers
-            radix_conversion_string = 'convert'    -- String to use for radix conversion last_answer_access_string = 'ans'      -- String to use to access the last answer })
+            radix_conversion_string = 'convert'    -- String to use for radix conversion last_answer_access_string = 'ans'      -- String to use to access the last answer title_color = '#0000FF'                -- Depending on you colorscheme you can change this })
     end,
     cmd = { 'Calculator' },                        -- Lazy loading upon command